eye-division/tobytill/_gallery/_defaults.md

     uploads_dir: "assets/:year"
 _comments:
   title: Gallery title
+  order: Manually order the galleries
   permalink: Edit the web address here - letters and hyphen only
   display_image: Show featured image at the top of the gallery
   display_title: Show the title at the top of the gallery
   display_thumb_title: Show titles with image thumbnails
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
+  image_description:
-  image_description: Usually only shown in the image close up
+  thumb_path: Usually only shown in the image close up
+  image_path: Maximum 1200 pixels
+  thumb_path: Custom thumbnail image
   thumb_crop: Crop thumbnail images to a consistent size
   archive: Hide gallery from public view
   frontpage: Show this gallery on the homepage